KeganMc/Super-Smash-Bros-Melee-AI/Documents/UseCase1.md

 * What happens if the directory structure for the Player's Dolphin installation is not supported?

-* Could we move running the bot to happen before opening Dolphin to avoid the Player switching windows a lot?
+* Move running the bot to happen before opening Dolphin.
+This will avoid the Player switching between windows too much?

 ###SCHEDULE